coetaur0/ESIM/README.md

 | Dev   |  77.0 % |   76.8 %   |
 | Test  |  76.6 % |   75.8 %   |

-These results are above what was reported by Williams et al. in their MultiNLI paper.
+These results are slightly above what was reported by Williams et al. in their MultiNLI paper.